openstack/osprofiler/README.rst

                all trace points related to one trace from collector
    * parent_id - <uuid> of parent trace point
    * trace_id - <uuid> of current trace point
-   * info - it's dictionary that contains user information passed via calls of profiler **start()** & **stop()** methods.
+   * info - the dictionary that contains user information passed when calling profiler **start()** & **stop()** methods.